husseinwere/jumiahussein/README.md

 I have commented out the 'seed' parameter from being sent to the Randomuser API.
 This is because when included, it stops the gender filter from working.
-Ibelieve this is an issue with the randomuser API and not my application.
+I believe this is an issue with the randomuser API and not my application.

 It was fun working on this exercise and I hope you like my design and overall code!